NEWS RELEASE

 Caroline Clark, Acting Head of Grants at Historic Environment Scotland, said: “We are pleased to support the Peter Pan Moat Brae Trust with over £300,000 to restore the building and bring it back into reuse.
 We hope that generations of children to come will enjoy exploring the new National Centre for Children’s Literature and Storytelling and be inspired to use their imagination, just as J.M.
 Barrie did when he played in the gardens almost 150 years ago.”

-Moat Brae adds a major new addition to the visitor attractions of southern Scotland and provides a venue for other events and activities – for example staging performances during the Dumfries and Galloway Arts Festival and providing space for artists during the annual Spring Fling open studios weekend.
+In years to come Moat Brae will host resident and visiting authors, poets, illustrators and others.
+Moat Brae adds a major new venue to the visitor attractions of southern Scotland and provides a venue for other events and activities – for example staging performances during the Dumfries and Galloway Arts Festival and providing space for artists during the annual Spring Fling open studios weekend.

 Mairi Kidd, Creative Scotland Head of Literature, Languages & Publishing, said: “Creative Scotland is pleased to have been able to support the development of this unique National Centre for Children’s Literature and Storytelling thanks to funding provided by National Lottery players.
 We look forward to an inspiring programme showcasing and developing Children’s Literature that will spark the imaginations of thousands of children across the country and build on Scotland’s fantastic programming for young people.
 Huge congratulations to everyone involved. ”